-E-mail - You will receive regular e-mails, usually daily, from your child's teacher.
-Usually these will have an attached WORD document titled "Here's What We Did Today" (sometimes abbreviated HWWDT).
+E-mail - You will receive e-mails from your child's teacher.
+A few times a week they attach a WORD document titled "Here's What We Did Today" (sometimes abbreviated HWWDT).
 The document will include a few photos of children in your child's class and a few sentences letting you know what they did that day and what they learned from the activity.
 Be sure to give us a correct e-mail address for one or both parents.
 To save on paper, we also send monthly class newsletters and center menus by e-mail.
 If you need to receive a paper copy instead, just let us know.